adilakhter/papers-i-read/distributed_systems/dynamo/README.md

 Strong points

+- what we CAN do by combing technologies and having tradeoffs to make a production distributed system.
 - The introduction shows the structure of each section.
-- 99.9 percentile for customer experience, engineers' relentless focus
+- 99.9 percentile for customer experience, engineers' relentless focus. (btw: Does their relentless focus result in higher salary or longer vacation)
 - 'Give services control over their system properties, let services make their own tradeoffs', like Waldo's paper, engineers need to know what they are doing, don't try to unify everything.

 Weak points

 - The first paragraph in introduction is verbose. 'to support continuous growth the platform needs to be highly scalable', 'to support continuous growth, the platform needs to be highly scalable'
-- TBD
-- TBD
+- Client application need a lot design. ie: 'require design applications that explicitly acknowledge the possibility of multiple versions of the same data (in order not to lose any updates)'
+- Wrong reference, sec 4.4 'Dynamo use vector clocks [12] in order to capture causality between different versions of the same object', but [12] is Lamport's Time Clock ..
+1978.
+- For problem that could happen but never surfaced in production they don't do further investigation, ie: vector clocks truncation scheme may lead to inefficiencies in sec 4.4

 Questions